 Permits are now required for camping and overnight use at Tuweep Campground and in all backcountry use areas.

-To get permit, submit a Backcountry Permit Request Form by mail or fax up to four months in advance.
-Provide email address on last minute permits requests.
+To get a permit, submit a Backcountry Permit Request Form by mail or fax up to four months in advance.
+Provide an email address on last-minute permits requests.
 Tuweep Campground Code is “TCG”.
 TCG permits cost $10 per permit plus $8 per night per group.

 - Vulcans Throne Route provides a challenging 1,000 foot / 300 m ascent up the cinder-covered slopes of a volcanic cone, rewarding hikers with a dramatic view of the expansive esplanade and distant Shivwits Plateau.
 Park at the south end of the Vulcans Throne spur road and look to the east for the faint trail.
 This short hike, less than a mile, gains significant elevation.
 A register marks the top (go past the first “false” summit).